Do I need to use a Milk System Cleaner on my coffee machine?

 Why use the Caffenu® Universal Milk System Cleaner?

-- Our milk cleaner is an alkaline solution which is a very advanced formulation, it has several components to the mixture to perform different functions
+- Our milk cleaner is an alkaline solution which is a very advanced formulation.
+It contains several components to perform different functions.

 - Alkaline base – this helps effectively break down the milk fats and proteins